-A quick summary of the competing schools of thought.
+A quick summary

+of the competing schools

+of thought.

+THE EDITORS The seventh-century Egyptian ivory carving of Jesus above, with halo and Bible, illustrates early Christians' beliefs about the uniqueness of Christ.
+But the more they thought about it, the more they disagreed on exactly how unique.
+This led to the major controversies in the early centuries.
 Many distinctions they made are difficult to translate into English.
 Still, all parties agreed on one thing: God is impassible, that is, he not subject to change or feelings.
 But how do you combine this with the Scriptures that imply Christ "became" human and suffered?
 In particular, Christians argued passionately about two things: